 I lost 10lbs in 30 days.
 The older I get the harder it seems to be for me to shift weight.
 In my twenties I only had to look at a few veggies and I lost 5lbs (ok I’m exaggerating a bit but you know what I mean!).

 So I’m really happy with 10lbs in a month.
 I weighed myself this morning again and I’ve lost another pound so I’m down 11lbs altogether.

 If you followed my weekly posts you may remember me being a bit disappointed two weeks in when I had only lost 4lbs.
 I ended up losing more weight in the second half of the month so if you are at the beginning of Whole30 and are feeling a bit disheartened, don’t give up!

 Thank you everyone who has been so supportive in the last month, who sent me lovely messages and left comments.
-If anyone is considering Whole30 for themselves and has any questions, please do shout, I’ll be happy to help.
+If anyone is considering Whole30 for themselves and has any questions, please do shout, or tag me over on Instagram.
+I’ll be happy to help.

 ORDER my new book THE FUSS-FREE FAMILY COOKBOOK out now.
 100 healthy easy and quick recipes that the whole family will enjoy!